ably-labs/Ableye/README.md

 * Can set a default channel for a realtime client
 * Can subscribe to all messages on a channel
 * Can unsubscribe from all messages on a channel
+* Can get channel presence information

 TODO:

+* Set channel presence information
-* Publish to a channel
+* Publish a message to a channel
 * Display messages received on a channel
-* Display channel presence information
 * Add some nice graphics

 ## Setup